Photosynq/PhotosynQ-Documentation/docs/macros/macro-basics.md

 Macros are small pieces of code with calculations for Protocols that are run after the measurement is done to evaluate the measurement.
 Macros are written in [JavaScript].

 ::: tip Tip
-PhotosynQ is providing a number of pre-build functions to make it easier building a Macros and to avoid writing the same code for standard problems like calculating an average, over and over again.
+PhotosynQ is providing a number of pre-build functions to make it easier to build Macros and to avoid writing the same code for standard problems like calculating an average over and over again.
 :::

 ## Browser

 1. Go to your user profile by clicking on your user name in the top menu bar.
-If you are not signed in, do that first.
+Make sure you are signed in first.
-2. Select the **Macros** tab to list all of your Macros.
+2. Select the **Macros** tab to get a list all of your Macros.
 3. Click on a Macro to get to the Macro page with the Macro description, the Macro Code, the Measurement data and the Comments.
 On the right hand-side, you will further find the Protocol category, the connected macro and compatible Instruments.

 ## Desktop